Meharab/Autonomous-Onchain-Risk-Sentinel/ReadME.md

-### 2.2 `RiskGuard.sol`
+### 2. `RiskGuard.sol`

 #### Purpose

 Acts as the enforcement gateway between CRE and LendingProtocol.

 It prevents arbitrary manipulation while allowing controlled emergency response.
+This is the actuator.

+Key properties:

+* Has authority over protocol parameters
+* Only CRE workflow executor can call it
+* Emits structured events

 #### Responsibilities